 Tips on Interviewing

 Employers who like your application and feel you would be a suitable candidate to intern or train with their organization will contact you to set up an interview, either in person if you happen to be traveling within the U.S., or via webcam/phone if you are still in your home country.
-Use the following tips as you prepare to interview for internships and training programs.
+Check out our Interview Tips webinar and refer to the following reminders as you prepare to interview for internships and training programs.